lenskit/lenskit/README.md

 * Check out the LensKit source tree by selecting “Mercurial” / “Clone existing repository” from the Import dialog.
-* Once the project is imported, right-click it and select “Maven” → “Convert to Maven project” to activate Maven support on the LensKit parent project.
+* Once the project is imported, right-click it and select “Configure” → “Convert to Maven project” to activate Maven support on the LensKit parent project.
 * Finally, right-click the `lenskit` project, choose “Import”, and select “Maven” / “Existing Maven Projects”.
 Choose all sub-projects of `lenskit` and import them.